MLOps-OpenAPI/arch-diagrams/README.md

 #### Product Managers

     Guide model development from ideation through deployment, prioritize features based on user and business needs, and ensure alignment between technical teams and business objectives.

+#### 3rd Party Tester
+    Reviews the production deployment and provides feedback on the quality of the service.